 - Pull the belts out as far as possible to clean the sections of strapping that are usually hidden in the track.

-- Using a clip near the reel will keep the belt from being pulled back inside.
+- Attach a clip or clothespin near the reel to keep the belt from being pulled back inside.

 - After cleaning, be sure to leave the belt pulled out until it has dried completely.
 If the moist belt is pulled back inside, you risk mold and mildew growth.